| |

 Religion / Spiritual Capital

 Religion has been a central part of society for thousands of years.
-Religion has been a great power for good, and also has been used in a variety of evil ways.
-The decline of religion and associated codes of behavior is a social destabilization that is of concern as are the connections between religious ideologies, social media and extreme violence
+The decline of religion and associated codes of behavior has enabled social destabilization